jacobmcerlean/Functional-Estimation-Manifolds-SDEs/readme.txt

 This repository accompanies the above paper and provides a complete pipeline for

-- simulating diffusion processes on manifolds
+- simulating diffusion processes on the Klein bottle and ellipsoids;
-- estimating drift and diffusion from observed data
+- estimating drift and diffusion from observed data;
-- reproducing the numerical results in the manuscript
+- reproducing the numerical results in the manuscript.